We're developing this Web site to provide a review of the types of shower available for domestic properties. We'll be looking at:

-We'll also take a look at shower heads and riser rails, thermostatic shower mixing valves, shower enclosures, shower trays and wet rooms.
+We’ll also take a look at shower heads and riser rails, thermostatic mixing valves, shower enclosures, trays and wet rooms.

 In hard water areas lime scale is a problem but that applies to power showers too and we'll look at lime scale later.

-When the shower mixing valve is opened cold water falls from the cold water storage tank in the loft, passing through the mixing valve and out of the shower head.
+When the shower mixing valve is opened, cold water falls along the pipe from the cold water storage tank in the loft to the mixing valve, passing through the mixing valve and out of the shower head.

-At the same time cold water falls from the loft tank into the bottom of the hot water cylinder.
-It pushes hot water stored there up and out, into the shower mixing valve and out of the shower head.
+At the same time cold water falls from the loft cold tank, along the pipe to the bottom of the hot water cylinder.
+As it enters, it pushes hot water stored in the cylinder up and out, into the mixing valve and out of the shower head.

-By adjusting the shower mixing valve you control the temperature and the flow rate or the water coming out of the shower head.
+By adjusting the mixing valve you control the temperature and the flow rate of the water coming out of the shower head.

 Flow rate also depends on pipe sizing, the bigger the pipes the better.
 Different pipe materials can be significant; some of the newer plastic pipes are very smooth bored and have low resistance to water flow.
 They can also be "cabled" through in continuous lengths with very few joints.
 All pipe joints add significant resistance and for best results with copper pipes the pipes should be fully de-burred.

-The type of shower mixer valve and shower head is also important.
-Some manufacturers make shower equipment with low flow resistance specifically designed for gravity showers.
-If the shower spray head can be hand held you should ensure that the shower hose connected to the head has the largest bore possible.
-The bore of shower hoses varies enormously with some having a bore whose cross-sectional area is 4 or more times larger than others.
+The type of mixer valve and shower head is also important.
+Some manufacturers make equipment with low flow resistance specifically designed for gravity showers.
+If the spray head can be hand held you should ensure that the hose connected to the head has the largest bore possible.
+The bore of shower hoses varies enormously, with some having a bore whose cross-sectional area is 4 or more times larger than others.

-Bath/shower mixer taps are not ideal as the bore through them is generally very small so the resistance is high.
-Some bath/shower mixer taps now suggest a minimum pressure needed to operate the shower adequately.
+Bath/shower mixer taps are not ideal for gravity showers as the bore through them is generally very small so the resistance is high.
+Most bath/shower mixer taps now suggest a minimum pressure needed to operate the shower adequately.
 If the box says the mixer needs 1 bar head of pressure you need a water tank about 33 feet (10 metres) above the shower head.
-With significantly less water pressure, flow rates may not be the only problem; the diverter valve in the mixer taps is often held in the shower position by water pressure and with low pressure it may refuse to stay in the shower position.
+With significantly less water pressure, flow rates may not be the only problem; the diverter valve in mixer taps is often held in the shower position by water pressure and with low pressure it may refuse to stay in position.

-Thermostatic mixer valves limit temperature fluctuations in the shower but they may significantly reduce flow.
-This poses problems for gravity showers and it's worth considering a manual (non-thermostatic) mixer valve.
+Thermostatic mixer valves limit temperature fluctuations but they may significantly reduce flow.
+This poses problems for gravity showers and it’s worth considering a manual (non-thermostatic) mixer valve but this adds a risk.

-The risk is that someone draws off cold water while you're using the shower (eg flushes a loo) and cold to the shower is reduced, scalding you.
-One way round this is to run an independent cold pipe directly from the cold tank; if someone uses the hot water you may be chilled but not scalded.
+The risk is that someone draws off cold water while you’re using the shower (e.g. flushes a loo) and cold to the shower is reduced, scalding you.
+One way round this is to run an independent cold pipe directly from the cold tank so you get little or no pressure fluctuation on the cold.
+Then if someone uses the hot water you may be chilled but not scalded.

 Independent hot pipework can be run to prevent this but the hot flow rate also depends on the size of the cold pipe from the cold tank to the bottom of the hot water cylinder.
-If a large bore pipe is used here, and an independent hot pipe from cylinder to shower, temperature variations can be minimised.
+If a large bore pipe is used between the cold tank and the bottom of the hot water cylinder, and an independent hot pipe from cylinder to shower, temperature variations can be minimised.

 Electric showers use mains pressure cold water and don't need a stored hot water supply.
 The heating unit is contained within a small packaged shower unit attached to the wall.
 The heating element is several times more powerful than an electric kettle, allowing the water to be heated from cold as it passes over the element.